redbear/WICED-SDK/test/RBLink/README.md

 		$ ./make snip.bluetooth.ble_proximity_reporter-RB_DUO JTAG=RBLINK download run

-	Use iOS LightBlue App or Android B-BLE App to see.
+	Use iOS 'LightBlue' App or Android 'B-BLE' App to see.

-#### RBLink with Drag & Drop
+## RBLink with Drag & Drop

 * Connect the RBLink to your computer USB port again.

 * You will see the 'RBLink' drive again in your computer.

-* Drag & drop to the 'rbl_rgb-RB_DUO.bin_MSD.bin' to the drive.
+* Drag & drop the 'rbl_rgb-RB_DUO.bin_MSD.bin' to the drive.

 * You will see the RGB changes color alternatively, also press the 'SETUP' button to see the effect.